metamert/mertyjsx/README.md

 - 🔭 I’m currently working on a company based in Avustralia

-- 💬 Ask me about Blockchain
+- 💬 Ask me about Blockchain and Js
 - 📫 How to reach me: orkun.info